wwwxkz/2THConnector/README.md

 ### Tested devices:
 - Asus zenfone max pro m1

-### This is a submodule of https://github.com/wwwxkz/2THPlatform
+### Meant to be used with https://github.com/wwwxkz/2THPlatform